kamalesh0105/kamalesh0105/README.md

-# Hi, I'm [Your Name] 👋
+# Hey there , I'm Kamalesh👋

 I'm a passionate web developer with a strong focus on creating engaging and user-friendly web applications.
 Welcome to my GitHub profile!

 ## 🚀 What I Do
-- Frontend Development using HTML, CSS, JavaScript, and modern frameworks like React and Vue.js.
+- Frontend Development using HTML, CSS, JavaScript, and modern frameworks like React.
-- Backend Development with Node.js, Express, and databases like MongoDB and PostgreSQL.
+- Backend Development with php,Node.js, Express, and databases like MongoDB and MySql.
-- Building responsive and interactive web interfaces.
 - Collaborating on open-source projects and contributing to the developer community.

 ## 🔧 Technologies & Tools